 Sent in by a fan who was there that night as her high school graduation present & witnessed it!

 That Frankie Avalon had a band when he was 15 and asked neighborhood pal, Bobby Ridarelli a/k/a Bobby Rydell, to fill in at a gig when his drummer was sick.
-Today, they still hang out on stages together.
-That same night Bobby met his soon-to-be manager, Frank Day.
+That same night Bobby met his soon-to-be manager, Frankie Day.

 Billboard lists Bobby Rydell as earning 34 Top 40 hits, making him one of the Top 5 artists of his era.